Context & Challenges

 Elhytec and its Technology

-Elhytec’s team builds on strong expertise in the fields of energy, electrometallurgy, water electrochemistry.
+Elhytec’s team builds on strong expertise in the fields of energy, electrometallurgy, and water electrochemistry.